Aliqyan-21/darkvoid.nvim/readme.md

 ## Supported Plugins

 Currently, darkvoid.nvim supports basic Neovim syntax highlighting and common but necessary plugins like treesitter, telescope, etc.
 However, support for more popular plugins is still in progress.
-The following plugins are planned for support:
+The following plugins are supported:

 - [x] nvim-tree: File explorer integration
 - [x] treesitter: Enhanced syntax highlighting